 Some cancers can require bone-marrow biopsies and these can be painful.
 Hypnotherapy could help such patients to manage this pain too.

 Hypnosis in the pursuit of pain management is of increasing interest to medical doctors and I’m glad to say that the clients I have seen for pain management have seen beneficial results.
+A doctor called Monty Lyman recently came to see me for a conversation regarding pain management and was kind enough to give me a glowing review in his consequent book.
+You can find that particular book here.
 If you have cancer and are undergoing painful procedures then I’d be glad to discuss with you how hypnotherapy could be of benefit.

 Chemotherapy and hypnosis?